 Track head of Kunzea Track at entry 6 (Pidding and Cressy Rds).

-Compacted gravel path from southern end of the internal access way to the beginning of the boardwalk loop (at its southern crossing of Buffalo Creek).
-Viewing platform with overgrown view of creek.
-Entrance to the Warada Track at the Western Open Space Area - via stepped access in a compacted gravel path.
 A trample track across the grassed western open space zone is from this informal crossing of Strangers Creek (in disrepair) (likely from entry 12 - Finch Ave 2) (intended for closure and removal).

 SITE ANALYSIS: Images -Vegetation Impacts